cornelinux/yubikey-luks/README.md

 	yubikey-luks-enroll

-Technically this is done by writing the response to your password (1st factor knowlege) created by the Yubikey (2nd factor possession) to a key slot.
+Technically this is done by writing the response to your password (1st factor knowledge) created by the Yubikey (2nd factor possession) to a key slot.

 Admitted - If the attacker was able to phish this response which looks like
 this: